OverkillGuy/python-template/README.md

 Template built out of code repeated at least thrice by Jb.

 ## Usage

-### On the command line

-Install [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) on your system:
+## Usage

+Use the `cookiecutter` templating command.

+### Installing Cookiecutter

+To install `cookiecutter`, consider using [pipx](https://pypa.github.io/pipx/) to isolate the executable from your system:

-	brew install cookiecutter  # system-wide
+	pipx install cookiecutter
+	# Inject the dependencies used in this particular template
+	pipx inject cookiecutter jinja2-git

+Otherwise install it normally via pip, though we encourage you use a virtual
+environment:

-	pip install cookiecutter  # in your local virtualenv for separation
+	pip install cookiecutter jinja2-git

-Try out the template:
+### Using the template

+Point the cookiecutter command to this repository to use it.
+This can be done by using the locally cloned version of it, or if uploaded to Github, directly via repo URL:

+	# Assuming the python_skeleton lives at ~/git/python_skeleton
-	cookiecutter git@github.com:OverkillGuy/python-skeleton.git
+	cookiecutter ~/git/python_skeleton

-It will then ask questions like python version and project name.
+It will then ask questions like python version and project name to get a fresh repository, ready for action!

 ## Testing